Caroline Raine discusses what a no-deal Brexit scenario looks like for the chemical industry, specifically considering the REACH Regulation.

 ECHA has published guidance on Brexit and the event of a no-deal scenario for the chemical industry.

-As part of this, it has prescribed a “Brexit window” from 12–29 March whereby UK registrations can be transferred to an EU-based only representative (OR), and has provided step-by-step instructions for using the “Brexit window”.
+As part of this, it implemented a “Brexit window” from 12–29 March whereby UK registrations could be transferred to an EU-based only representative (OR), step-by-step instructions for using the “Brexit window” were given.
+Of course Brexit negotiations are still ongoing and as a result this Brexit window was not utilised in vain.

 It is only at the point that the UK Parliament has ratified the deal and the EU Council has obtained the European Parliament’s consent and adopted the decision to conclude the agreement, that we can be certain that the UK will not enter a “no-deal” scenario.